Efgar/SimpleTest/README.md

 * JAVA 1.8
 * A java IDE (Eclipse, Intelli-j, Netbeans...)
     * Make sure your IDE has a Maven plugin installed.
+    * Gradle plugin is also strongly suggested since it may be needed.

 ## General description